 Potential exposure to COVID-19 at one location in Central Zone

-Out of an abundance of caution and given the current testing capacity available, anyone who worked or visited the following locations on the specified dates and times is asked to visit https://covid-self-assessment.novascotia.ca/en to book a COVID-19 test, regardless of whether or not they have COVID-19 symptoms.
-You can also call 811 if you don’t have online access or if you have other symptoms that concern you.
+Anyone who worked at or visited the following location on the specified date and time should visit covid-self-assessment.novascotia.ca/ to book a COVID-19 test, regardless of whether or not they have symptoms.
+You can also call 811 if you don’t have online access, or if you have other symptoms that concern you.

+For the following location, if you do not have any symptoms of COVID-19 you do not need to self-isolate while you wait for your test result.
 If you have symptoms of COVID-19 you are required to self-isolate while you wait for your test result.
-If you do not have any symptoms of COVID-19 you do not need to self-isolate while you wait for your test result.

-- Starbucks Windmill Road (11 Cuddy Ln, Dartmouth) on Jan.
-3 between 9 a.m. and 2:30 p.m.
-It is anticipated that anyone exposed to the virus on the named date may develop symptoms up to, and including, Jan.
-17, 2021.
+• Sobeys (60 Tacoma Drive, Dartmouth) on July 21 between 5:30 p.m. and 7:30 p.m.
+It is anticipated that anyone exposed to the virus at this location on the named date may develop symptoms up to, and including, August 4.

 When Nova Scotia Health Public Health makes a public notification it is not in any way a reflection on the behaviour or activities of those named in the notification.